communitiesuk/delta-auth-service/auth-service/README.md

 To update them:

 * See <https://frontend.design-system.service.gov.uk/install-using-precompiled-files/> for general instructions and download links
+* Download the updated bundle and replace the existing files, following the folder structure in this repo
 * Find and replace in the CSS file to change links to "/assets/" to "/auth-external/static/assets/"
 * Update the version numbers linked from the HTML header